John P. McCann

-John P. McCann is an American-born writer, actor and producer who has mostly focused on writing/producing animation and family-friendly scripts in the past.
+John P. McCann is an American writer, actor and producer who has mostly focused on writing/producing animation and family-friendly scripts in the past.
 He is best known for his work on television cartoons, for which he has received numerous awards, but he has also produced live-action screenplays and television scripts.
 At present McCann is also working on short stories, and a novella.
 His fiction tends to be either darkly humorous or horror-related.

-McCann was featured on a panel in July 2008 at Comic-Con with other veterans of Warner Bros.
-Animation, discussing Tiny Toons, Freakazoid!, and Batman (the panel included Jean MacCurdy, Sherri Stoner, Andrea Romano, Bruce Timm, Paul Dini, and Paul Rugg).
+McCann was featured on a panel in July 2008 at San Diego Comic-Con with other veterans of Warner Bros.
+Animation, discussing Tiny Toon Adventures, Freakazoid!, and Batman.
+The panel included Jean MacCurdy, Sherri Stoner, Andrea Romano, Bruce Timm, Paul Dini, and Paul Rugg.

 Early life

 Born in Elmhurst, Illinois in 1952, McCann grew up with his brother and his sister (Mary McCann, now a well-known radio DJ in her own right, based in Seattle) in the Chicago area—mostly in Skokie.
 McCann's first memory of making someone laugh is said to have been in a moment with his father.
 He did standup for some years in Illinois, where he met Arsenio Hall and Jay Leno.